Internet Speculative Fiction Database

 The Internet Speculative Fiction Database (ISFDB) is a database of bibliographic information on genres considered speculative fiction, including science fiction and related genres such as fantasy, alternate history, and horror fiction.
 The ISFDB is a volunteer effort, with the database being open for moderated editing and user contributions, and a wiki that allows the database editors to coordinate with each other.
 As of June 2025, the site had catalogued 2,380,108 story titles from 283,651 authors.

 The code for the site has been used in books and tutorials as examples of database schema and organizing content.
 The ISFDB database and code are available under Creative Commons licensing.
-The site won the Wooden Rocket Award in the Best Directory Site category in 2005.

 Purpose

 The ISFDB database indexes speculative fiction (science fiction, fantasy, horror, and alternate history) authors, novels, short fiction, essays, publishers, awards, and magazines in print, electronic, and audio formats.
 It supports author pseudonyms, series, and cover art plus interior illustration credits, which are combined into integrated author, artist, and publisher bibliographies with brief biographical data.
 An ongoing effort is verification of publication contents and secondary bibliographic sources against the database, with the goals being data accuracy and to improve the coverage of speculative fiction to 100 percent.